JacobAlbus/CCATeamProject/README.md

 ### Bandit Example

-1. `bandit.py` defines the bandit environment and can be treated similarly to the openai gym environment: just instnatiatie, init, then step.
+1. `bandit.py` defines the bandit environment and can be treated similarly to the openai gym environment: just instantiate, init, then step.
 2. `train_benchmark.py` contains code for solving the bandit problem using VFA + Reinforce algorithm with value function baseline.
 3. `train_cca.py` contains code for solving the bandit problem using VFA + Reinforce algorithm with CCA baseline from the paper.
 4. `gru.py` contains PyTorch code for a GRU RNN.